yerinsmgmt/markdowns/files.md

 ---

-## #2 Armstrong Watson
+## #2 Azets

 - **Country:** United Kingdom
-- **Contact:** Paul Dickson
+- **Contact:** Peter Gallanagh
-- **Role:** Chief Executive and Managing Partner
+- **Role:** Chief Executive Officer, UK
-- **Route:** `help@armstrongwatson.co.uk` (published general enquiries)
+- **Route:** `info@azets.co.uk` (published)
-- **Why now:** Acquisitive through 2026, most recently Gibbons Chartered Accountants, 3G Financial and Joseph Miller.
+- **Why now:** Completed the acquisition of Alextra Accountants on 30 April 2026, adding 70 people and three offices.
+Around 4,000 people across more than 70 UK offices.
-- **Subject:** A busy year
+- **Subject:** The Alextra deal
 - **Instagram:** none.
 Not appropriate.

 ```
-Hi Paul,
+Hi Peter,

 I'm Yerins Abraham.
 I lead Creovine Academy, where we help teams use AI
 practically in the work they already do.
 I've trained organisations and
 individuals in several sectors, including teams in banking.

-Armstrong Watson has brought several firms in this year, most recently Gibbons,
+Azets closed the Alextra deal at the end of April, bringing another seventy
-3G Financial and Joseph Miller.
-That is the sort of growth that got my
+people and three offices into the UK business.
+Running a UK business that keeps
-attention, because bringing people onto one way of working is where we are
+absorbing practices is where this comes up most often, which is why I'm writing
-usually most useful.
+to you rather than to the group.

-Our work is practical AI capability inside the tasks people already handle,
+What we do is build practical AI capability inside the work people already
-which tends to show up as new tools being picked up faster and more confidence
+handle, which usually shows as quicker turnaround and more confidence about
-using them well.
-There is a free thirty-minute session first, where we look at
+what to trust it with.
+There is a complimentary thirty minute session first, to
-whether it is worth doing at all.
+see where it would matter.

-Is that something Armstrong Watson would be interested in?
+Is that something the UK business would be open to?

 Yerins Abraham
 Creovine Academy